redgeneLauren/HTMLcourse-sample/Content/Working with Text/WorkingWithText.facts.md

 ### Facts for Working with Text

-HTML formatting is the process of formatting text in order to change the appearance of the HTML element.
+HTML formatting is the process of formatting text in order to change the appearance of an HTML element.

 Here are a few of the `HTML Text Formatting Elements`: